sudo-VPX/Basics_Of_Website/SECURITY.md

 - Access and use of the code is permitted **only until till Validity Date** mentioned above.

-For more reference and examples, check out the [FerroFy Website](https://github.com/ferrofy/Website/Home).
+For more reference and examples, check out the [DEMO Page](https://github.com/sudo-VPX/Basics_Of_Website/blob/main/DEMO.md).

 ---